“From that time Jesus began to preach and to say, Repent, for the kingdom of God is at hand.

 The NIFES Anchor was first produced under his leadership as the manager of NIFES Bookshop.
 For 21 years now, the NIFES anchor has remained the most used devotional among our students and graduates globally.

-Through many years of leadership, Rev. Dr. Ebere Eze have come to realize that God has called him to be a Church Reformer and A Nation Builder, and he is committed and sincerely playing that role to the glory of God.
+Through many years of leadership, Rev. Dr. Ebere Eze has come to realize that God has called him to be a Church Reformer and A Nation Builder.
+And he is committed and sincerely playing that role to the glory of God.